-APSA is an agreement between ASEAN Member States to enhance the energy security within the region.
-An agreement in oil stockpiling would bridge the oil gap between Member States.
-The AMS are discussing ways to implement a practical and operable APSA including to facilitate the development of infrastructures, establishment of APSA permanent secretariat, formulation of regional regulations, and funding.
+APSA is an agreement between the ASEAN Member States to enhance the energy security within the region.
+An agreement in oil stockpiling would bridge the oil gap between the Member States.
+The AMS is discussing ways to implement a practical and operable APSA including to facilitate the development of infrastructures, the establishment of APSA permanent secretariat, formulation of regional regulations, and funding.
 (RAP and TSO)

 BP Energy Outlook.
 2017.
 BP Statistical Review of World Energy: June 2017.

 ACE, 2017.
 The 5th ASEAN Energy Outlook (AEO5).
 ASEAN Centre for Energy (ACE), Jakarta. (https://www.aseanenergy.org/resources/the-5th-asean-energy-outlook/)

 ACE.
 2016.
 Oil Stockpiling Roadmap in ASEAN: Energy Security on Oil.
 Tokyo.